What is POCD?

 - Is there anything in my past that can explain this?
-This is a tricky thought, and I think I should explain it under the compulsions explanation, as it straddles both.

 Having these types of thoughts and images is extremely disturbing, and because of the thoughts, many people, maybe you, tell no one about it or seek help.
 You remember that this is just another manifestation of OCD; it says nothing about you as a person.

 These are the things you do to help you cope with your thoughts.